Undergraduate Internships

 • In what way do you think past experiences you’ve had could contribute to your role as a mentor?

-• What, if any, experience do you have working with students from groups historically underrepresented in STEM fields (e.g. BIPOC students, first generation college students, students from under-resourced backgrounds, etc)?
+• What, if any, experience do you have working with students from groups historically underrepresented in STEM and medical fields (e.g. BIPOC students, first-generation college students, students with disabilities, students from low-income backgrounds, etc.)?
 Why do you feel you would make a good mentor for these students?

 We recommend that you write out your responses to the short answer questions before starting the application so that they are saved elsewhere.